ethersphere/ethswarm-blog-hugo/content/foundation/posts/bee-2-0-announcement.md

 ### **4. Encryption Vulnerability Fix**

-A reported vulnerability concerning encrypted uploads allowed for 8 bytes of an encrypted chunk to be revealed.
-The 2.0 update includes a fix to ensure the entire chunk is securely encrypted.
+A vulnerability reported through a bug bounty by developers in the process of implementing Swarm encryption allowed a particular stretch of 8 bytes of certain files to be revealed.
+The bug has already been present since the first time encryption was introduced in the Swarm client of the pre-Bee era.

 The fix involves a simple one-line change but is not backwards compatible.
 To mitigate this issue, uploaders of encrypted files prior to the 2.0 release should back up their uploaded files, allow the associated postage stamps to expire, and then perform another encrypted upload of the files using a post-2.0 client to guarantee the security of the uploaded data.